tsakim/bipcm/docs/source/quickstart.rst

 BiPCM Quickstart
 ================================================================================

-If you want to get started right away, go ahead and follow the summary below.
-The ``bipcm`` module encompasses essentially two steps for the analysis of node similarities in bipartite networks:
+The calculation of the p-values of node similarities with the ``bipcm`` module is straightforward as shown below.

-#. given an input matrix, create the biadjacency matrix of the BiPCM null model
-#. perform a statistical validation of the similarities of nodes in the same
-   layer

 The validated node similarities can be used to obtain an unbiased monopartite projection of the bipartite network, as illustrated in [Saracco2016]_.

 For more detailed explanations of the methods, please refer to [Saracco2016]_, the :ref:`tutorial` and the :ref:`api`.